HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Results

 \subsubsection{Selective Prediction Performance}

-Here, we present the evaluation of the learnable scoring UE baselines on the selective prediction task.
-Before we compare these methods, it is important to mention that for trainable functions, we select the best model checkpoints based on the AUROC scores.
+Here, we present the comparison of the learnable scoring functions baselines on the selective prediction task.
+Before we compare these methods, it is important to mention that for all trainable functions, we select the best model checkpoints based on the AUROC scores.
 However, a user may choose a different criterion such as ER to achieve higher performance on this downstream task.
-The objective here is to present a practical use case, and compare the performance of the learnable UE methods.
+The objective here is to present a practical use case, and compare the performance of these methods.

 First, we report how many questions are covered by our method at 10\% and 20\% risk levels.
 The larger the number, the better performance.
-We observe that our proposed method consistently achieves higher coverage across various models, and datasets.
+We observe that our proposed method consistently achieves similar or higher coverage across various models, and datasets.
 We also report ER metric, which represents a better tradeoff between coverage and risk due to a penalty on the incorrectly covered question.
 For the comparison, we select a threshold for each method giving best ER on the validation split of calibration set, and compute effective reliability using that threshold on the test set.
-For this metric, our method either performs similar or outperforms other methods achieving up to 2.5\% higher score.
+For this metric as well, our method either performs similar or outperforms other methods achieving up to 3.14\% higher score.
 This highlights its potential to yield higher coverage while inuring lower risks.
-As an example, we present some sample questions in \ref{fig:abstention_example} and compare the decision predictions on the trainable functions.
+As an example, we present some sample questions in Figure \ref{fig:abstention_example} and compare the decision predictions on the trainable functions.
 While training on either output distributions or hidden representations alone can lead to contradictory or consistently incorrect decisions, leveraging both simultaneously results in better decision functions.